 There are two aspects of music that spiral their way through The Harrisons.
 Mainstream popular music--a blend of pop and country, very likely to be heard on the radio or even in grocery store background music; and music played in churches.
 The church scene is quite diverse--classical cantatas, traditional choir music, modern worship choruses, and a dash of instrumental and orchestra, and a lot of story is generated by the conflict between people who argue about these different kinds of music.
 On the mainstream music end, a prominent subplot concerns the Harrisons' cousin Betty and her family, all of whom do popular music professionally.

 Snatches of lyrics poke into the story now and then.
-Even when Lamia gets herself into a little trouble befriending a boy whose brother is throwing a house party, the errant teenagers hum and sing themselves all the way to jail.
-Music isn't just a plot device in A Year with the Harrisons--it's part of the story's heart and one of the reasons it continues to resonate with people.
+Music isn't just a plot device in A Year with the Harrisons--it's part of the story's heart and one of the reasons it might continue to resonate with people.
 Music has a way of capturing emotions that no other medium can express and keeping a musical tone throughout the story is a way of trying to describe things best said through song.